Giovanna8/programmingNotes/ACA Notes/intermediate2_notes.markdown

 Slicing

-⋅⋅⋅slicing parts of a word in this example, let's do the first three letters of the string, and then the last six letters `’somestring’.slice(3, 6)` ⋅⋅⋅outputs `'est'`
+⋅⋅⋅slicing parts of a word in this example, let's do the first three letters of the string, and then the last six letters `’somestring’.slice(3, 6)`

+⋅⋅⋅outputs `'est'`

 ## Week Two

 ### Learning about variables and how they are used in programming.

-⋅⋅⋅ie `( var x, function x, etc.)`
+ie `( var x, function x, etc.)`

 ### Learning how to include variables into if/else statements

-⋅⋅⋅ie
+ie

 ```
     function conditionalReturn() {